Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Superfluid and droplet phase

 Our results in this section demonstrate a remarkable agreement between beyond-mean-field theory and exact QMC methods across both the superfluid and droplet regimes.
 The inclusion of quantum fluctuations via the LHY correction captures much of the essential physics, even in strongly dipolar scenarios.
-Nonetheless, minor deviations suggest that the LHY term alone may not always be sufficient for perfect quantitative agreement.
-This is particularly evident in Fig.~\ref{fig:superfluid}(a) at $\xi=0^\circ$, where the LHY correction increases the density width toward the PIMC result, yet appears to underpredict the repulsive effect required for full agreement.
+Nonetheless, minor deviations suggest that the LHY term alone may not always be sufficient for quantitative agreement.
+This is particularly evident in Fig.~\ref{fig:superfluid}(a) at $\xi=0^\circ$, where the LHY correction increases the density width towards the PIMC result, yet appears to underpredict the repulsive effect required for full agreement.
 Still, the level of consistency achieved is unprecedented: in the regime $\edd \gtrsim 1.5$, where stability is entirely provided by quantum fluctuations, our extended mean-field model remains highly accurate up to $\edd \approx 20$, and the sizable imaginary component of $\mathcal{K}_5$ does not appear to compromise the accuracy of the theory.
-This demonstrates that the extended mean-field framework is not only computationally efficient, but also sufficiently powerful to capture the full spectrum of accessible phenomena in dilute molecular superfluids with positive scattering lengths.
+This demonstrates that the extended mean-field framework is not only computationally efficient, but also sufficiently powerful to capture a broad spectrum of phenomena in dilute cold gases of dipolar molecules with positive scattering lengths.